yxuhan/CoRA/docs/Run.md

 ```
 See `data/old_neutral/config.yaml` for the reference.

-*Note: all the things done in Step 1 can be replaced by the automatic method.
-We can use the face parsing network to obtain the left and right eye mask for each frame and the landmark detection method (triangularize multi-view 2D landmarks) to obtain 3D eyeball landmarks.*
+*Note: All the things done in Step 1 can be replaced by the automatic method.
+We can use the face parsing network to obtain the left and right eye mask for each frame and the landmark detection method (triangularize multi-view 2D landmarks) to obtain 3D eyeball landmarks.
+We empirically find manually label these things produce better results so in the released code we suggest you to also do these things manually.*

 ### Step 2
 In the second step, we have already obtain the eyes mask and the 3D eyeball landmarks, we can diretly run the full method as using our preprocessed dataset: